roccodev/roccodev.github.io/content/blog/xenoblade-3-ai.md

 <!-- more -->
 This is still under research and this is the result of reverse-engineering and experimentation, so data is accurate to the best of my ability.

-While reading this, it is best to have the BDAT tables at hand.
+While reading this, it is best to have the
+<a href="https://xenobladedata.github.io" title="BDAT table index maintained by Alexsey#9211">BDAT tables</a> at hand.
 Alternatively, I have a [collection](https://docs.google.com/spreadsheets/d/1_lK2KEO3HZlgqwDzdQxl4PWw_9W8pRdAbaDswb-gZZU) of [spreadsheets](https://docs.google.com/spreadsheets/d/1u7Upi2NsUzNI3gWxD81RhLuoI-XXUnWJt7zJBgupSGY) that are easier to understand.